Becoming an expert in compliance takes time. That's why we all stand on the shoulders of some great minds in the GRC community.

 Designed to inspire and educate seasoned compliance experts and those new to the field.
 Each chapter offers advice and guidance while remaining an immensely engaging read.

-Bribery is a way that some do business, and when that becomes the culture of a business, it can be very difficult to change.
+Bribery is a way that some do business, and when that becomes the culture of a business, it can be tough to change.
 This book explores how some companies lend themselves to a lax attitude that allows obtuse and potentially improper business transactions to occur.

-In this book, Alexandra Addison Wrage and other anti-corruption experts guide the reader through various international bribery schemes across the USA, Europe, Africa and Asia.
+In this book, Alexandra Addison Wrage and other anti-corruption experts guide the reader through various international bribery schemes across the USA, Europe, Africa and Asia./p>

 Wrage recounts imaginative schemes in which charitable contributions are used as a vessel to pass bribes to corrupt officials.
 She provides best practice recommendations for companies to avoid corruption when dealing with government officials and other international markets.